-Anza Borrego: Diablo Dieguenos Loop
+Anza-Borrego Desert: Diablo Dieguenos Loop

 |10.2 mile (return) - 4 Hour, 45 minutes (return trip).
 Easy/Moderate.

 |690 - 1110 feet

 |Exit Palm Spring, you need some ground clearance.
 Sometimes soft sand, so drive carefully if you don't have an AWD.
 May be difficult after rain.

-A nice loop from the Dieguenos wash.
+A nice loop in the Dieguenos wash.

 How to get here:

-The easiest route is to take the exit Palm Spring and drive the Vallecito Wash.
+The easiest route is to take the Palm Spring exit and drive the Vallecito Wash.

-Don't miss out the spring, you should see a lot of white (salt) and probably water.
+Don't miss the spring, you should see a lot of white (salt) and probably water.

-Make sure to park safely, away from the walls.
+Be sure to park safely, away from the walls.

 The sand is only a short stretch, but really deep.

-© 2013-2017 Borregohiking.com.
+© 2013-2024 Borregohiking.com.